tarek360/PhotoDiscovery/README.md

 ## Description

-Enter your key word(s) to get a lot of awesome photos.
+Enter your keyword(s) to get a lot of awesome photos.
 You can enter single keyword or multiple keywords.

 ## Notes: